Article 1 – General

-- Representatives – Members, governors, officers, employees, committee members, officials, athletes, coaches, volunteers, administrators, donors, contractors and all other participants within the CCA’s programs and services.
+4. Representatives – Members, governors, officers, employees, committee members, officials, athletes, coaches, volunteers, administrators, donors, contractors and all other participants within Curling Canada’s programs and services.

-1.4 Application –This Policy applies to the CCA in connection with personal information that is collected, used or disclosed during any commercial activity related to the CCA.
+1.4 Application –This Policy applies to Curling Canada in connection with personal information that is collected, used or disclosed during any commercial activity related to Curling Canada.

-1.5 Statutory Obligations – CCA is governed by the Personal Information Protection and Electronic Documents Act in matters involving the collection, use and disclosure of personal information.
+1.5 Statutory Obligations – Curling Canada is governed by the Personal Information Protection and Electronic Documents Act in matters involving the collection, use and disclosure of personal information.

-1.6 Additional Obligations – In addition to fulfilling all requirements of the Act, the CCA will also fulfill the additional requirements of this Policy.
-The CCA will not:
+1.6 Additional Obligations – In addition to fulfilling all requirements of the Act, Curling Canada will also fulfill the additional requirements of this Policy.
+The Curling Canada will not:

-- Derive personal benefit from personal information that they have acquired during the course of fulfilling their duties with the CCA; and
+4. Derive personal benefit from personal information that they have acquired during the course of fulfilling their duties with Curling Canada; and

-1.7 Ruling on Policy – Except as provided in the Act, the CCA’s Privacy Officer will have the authority to interpret any provision of this Policy that is contradictory, ambiguous, or unclear.
+1.7 Ruling on Policy – Except as provided in the Act, Curling Canada’s Privacy Officer will have the authority to interpret any provision of this Policy that is contradictory, ambiguous, or unclear.

 Article 2 – Accountability

-2.1 Privacy Officer – Patricia Ray, Chief Operating Officer, is the CCA’s Privacy Officer and is responsible for the implementation of this policy and monitoring information collection and data security, and ensuring that all employees receive appropriate training on privacy issues and their responsibilities.
+2.1 Privacy Officer – Bill Merklinger,Executive Director, Corporate Services, is Curling Canada’s Privacy Officer and is responsible for the implementation of this policy and monitoring information collection and data security, and ensuring that all employees receive appropriate training on privacy issues and their responsibilities.
 The Privacy Officer also handles personal information access requests and complaints.
 The Privacy Officer may be contacted at the following address:

 1660 Vimont Court